 - Root decay cavities: As we age our gum and bone recedes exposing the roots of our teeth.
 The roots are not covered with enamel, they are softer and more prone to the decay process.
 These cavities can be difficult to repair.

-Causes of Decay
+Causes Of Tooth Decay

 Decay is caused by acid eroding the enamel of the tooth.
 Sugar in the form of sucrose ( a simple six-carbon compound) comes into contact with the bacteria that live in our mouth.
 One bacteria in particular (streptococcus mutans) acts on the sugar to produce the acid that causes decay.
 Other bacteria that partici[pate in this process are the lactobacilli.
 Complex carbohydrates (sugary foods that we eat) that are fermentable can be easily broken down to sucrose by our saliva.
 Thus anything that lowers the PH (relative acidity of the environment in the mouth) will increase the formation of cavities.

-Risk Factors for Decay
+Risk Factors For Tooth Decay

 - Sjogren’s Syndrome is an immune syndrome characterized by dry eyes and mouth